Oery/AutoFramecap/ReadMe.md

 # AutoFramecap

 _A Hollow Knight mod that automatically enables framecap in certain areas_

+> [!WARNING]
+> If you're on Linux, you should probably just use [gamescope](https://github.com/ValveSoftware/gamescope) instead.
+> For example, I run my game using `gamescope -W 1920 -H 1080 -r 1000 -e --expose-wayland --adaptive-sync -- %command%`

 ## Why does this mod exist and what does it fix ?